geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-22/meeting-transcript.md

 It gives the wrong answer, which is shouldn't.
 The path forward for a sign is either fix it and never assert cycles.
 Or assert cycles and the old scheduler.
 So you can be actually like in range of is nice because you can insert buffers right before to cycle would happen.

 ##### **Chenyu** [[00:05:57](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=357)]
 Okay.
-I think generally I go through the like the fail test or the things that still fail was rentify is the things that wrong.
+I think generally I go through the like the fail test or the things that still fail was rangeify is the things that wrong.
 But I'll put is incorrect.
 That's very bothersome.

 ##### **Wozeparrot** [[00:06:13](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=373)]
 And I think that's yeah.